-We would like to offer you the warmth and sustenance of our new, Shakespeare-inspired, Midwinter Morning’s Dream Share available on a Saturday in February at the Washtenaw Food Hub from 9 AM – noon or Tantre Farm from 2 – 5 PM for around $90 (specific cost will be determined closer to the start of the season).
+We would like to offer you the warmth and sustenance of our new, Shakespeare-inspired, Midwinter Morning’s Dream Share available on a Saturday in February at the Washtenaw Food Hub from 9 AM – Noon, Tantre Farm from 2 – 5 PM, or at Pure Pastures from 9 AM until 7 PM for around $90 (specific cost will be determined closer to the start of the season).
 We are excited to be combining our efforts with several local food artisans and farmers again to further strengthen our vision with the power of local networking through our new Dream Share.

-Every year is slightly different, but in the past besides some combination of Tantre Farm’s root cellar vegetables (cabbage, rutabaga, potatoes, watermelon radish, daikon radish, white turnips, garlic, winter squash, carrots), this share has featured 1 loaf of Dan’s potato-rosemary bread (24 oz.), 1 pint of Byesar white bean dip from El Harrisa Market Cafe (www.elharissa.com), 1 quart of Hot and Sour Cabbage soup from Juicy Kitchen (www.juicykitchen-a2.com), and a bag of frozen blueberries from Locavorious (www.locavorious).
-We also featured a jar of the Brinery’s (www.theBrinery.com) Tantre sauerkraut and a colorful, tasty, thinly shaved, root cellar salad, as well as a bag of tender, organic microgreens from Garden Works.
+Every year is slightly different, but in the past besides some combination of Tantre Farm’s root cellar vegetables (beets, potatoes, parsnips, daikon radish, onions, winter squash, carrots), this share has featured 1 loaf of artisan-made bread, 1 quart of soup from Harvest Kitchen (www.harvest-kitchen.com), a bag of frozen blueberries from Locavorious (www.locavorious.com), a jar of the Brinery’s (www.theBrinery.com) sauerkraut, and a bag of tender, organic microgreens from Garden Works Organic Farm.